 Practical course on analysing the diversity of microbial eukaryotes in environments 1400-ADMEE-en

-The practical part will be accompanied by a series of lectures on the technical aspects of metabarcoding and sequencing, the diversity and ecology of microbial eukaryotes in diverse environments, and statistical approaches to data analysis.
+The practical training will be accompanied by a series of lectures covering the technical aspects of metabarcoding and nanopore sequencing, the diversity and ecology of microbial eukaryotes in different environments, and statistical and computational approaches to molecular and ecological data analysis.

 Type of course